Introduction to Bundleport

 - Your application makes a request to Bundleport (REST, GraphQL, or MCP)

-- Bundleport normalizes the request and routes it to configured suppliers
+- Bundleport normalizes the request and routes it to configured providers

 - Bundleport normalizes responses into a consistent format